 MV Sea Spirit and MV Sea Queen

+Both have six guest cabins, all below deck.
+They all have portholes and are ensuite and air-conditioned.
+4 cabins have a single and a small double bed, while the two at the bow end have just a small double.
+The cabins and bathrooms are fairly simple, but have all the necessary elements for a comfortable trip.
 Upstairs on the main deck is the cruise directors cabin, galley and a lounge with dining tables, TV, video, coffee and tea station and a fridge.
 Up front is a nicer, outdoors eating area and at the rear is a small deck with rinse tanks for kit and cameras.
 On the top, there is a shaded sun deck for relaxing.

 Also owned by the one company, Carpe Diem Cruises, these much larger, steel hulled boats are typical of the new breed of liveaboard.
 They are more spacious with 4 decks, space to relax and sun bathe.
 The facilities are fancier and the cabins larger and more comforthable, each with ensuite bathrooms.

 The boats also carry more passengers, as much as 20 at times, although typically there will be 16-18 divers on board.
 The dhonis are also bigger so nothing feels cramped, except perhaps at mealtimes, which are held on the upper deck down a long table.
 If you have booked in on your own, you may find this lacking in charm.
 There is no specific camera room, just a charging station but the very spacious air-conditioned lounges have planty of table space so photographers can spread out a bit there when they need to.